omerkarslioglu/8_bit_risc_computer/README.md

 # Small SoC Design Based On Custom ISA

+The SoC system has high efficiency 8-bit register cells and has custom RISC instruction set architecture.

 <p align="center">
   <img title="" alt="SoC Architecture" src="docs/images/arch.png"width="700" height="auto">
 </p>

-The general aim of this project is to design a computer system that requires low cost, has high efficiency 8-bit register cells and has RISC instruction set architecture.

 This computer system is suitable for algorithms that can perform various arithmetic and logical operations and make decisions as a result of operations.